 ASME Guidelines for Editors and Publishers

 The ASME Guidelines for Editors and Publishers codify longstanding practices governing the relationship between editorial and advertising content.
-The guidelines ensure that practices commonly used by editors and publishers to prevent or resolve editorial-advertising conflicts are clearly understood and consistently applied throughout the consumer-magazine industry.
+The guidelines ensure that practices commonly used by editors and publishers to prevent or resolve editorial-advertising conflicts are clearly understood and consistently applied in magazine media.

 In a rapidly changing media environment, no set of rules can anticipate every issue, but these are the basic principles behind the ASME Guidelines for Editors and Publishers:

 - Every reader is entitled to fair and accurate news and information

 - The value of magazines to advertisers depends on reader trust

 - The difference between editorial content and marketing messages must be transparent

 - Editorial integrity must not be compromised by advertiser influence

 These guidelines answer some of the questions most frequently asked by editors and publishers but can be easily summarized in one sentence: Don’t deceive the reader.